keboola/connection-docs/transformations/python/index.md

 [Null characters](https://en.wikipedia.org/wiki/Null_character) are properly handled.
 It is also important to use `encoding='utf-8'` when reading and writing files.

-## Example 2 -- Using lists
+## Example 2 -- Using Lists

 The following piece of code reads a table with some of its columns from the **source.csv** input mapping file into the `row` list of strings.
 It then adds *ping* to the first column and multiplies the second column by *42*.
-After that, it saves the row to the **destination.csv** output mapping file.
+After that, it saves the row to the **result.csv** output mapping file.

 {% highlight python %}
 import csv